Accepted Insurance Plans

 I’m having a baby.
 Can I still deliver at Northwestern Memorial Hospital?

 Are negotiations underway?
+When will a decision be reached?

 We are currently in negotiations working closely with UnitedHealthcare, and we hope to reach an agreement soon.